Garlic-Team/website/guide/getting-started/first-command.md

 :::
 ::::

+The advantage of the new style is that you have straight typings for the `run` function.
+In the case of the `class` command, you have to add JSDocs at the run function to have auto-complete.
+The new style is also cleaner, shorter to type.

+You insert normal code into the run function as you would with DJS, except that you use `ctx` instead of `message` or `interaction`.
+The `ctx` is just a variable that you can rename however you want, or you can import just certain functions using `{ reply, user }` instead of `ctx`.
+You may find that you don't find some parameters like `author`.
+Don't despair, just use `user` instead of `author`.

+When you want to define a client, you can use `this.client` in case of class, or just use `ctx.client`.

 :::tip
 Creating commands with new was introduced in GCommands Next with the main purpose of making your code look more